Tejas-Pisal/Tejas-Pisal/README.md

 Passionate Java and C++ Developer | Problem Solver | Open Source Enthusiast

 Welcome to my GitHub profile!
-I'm a dedicated software engineer with a focus on both Java and C++ development.
+I'm a dedicated software developer with a focus on both Java and C++ development.
 With a strong foundation in these languages, I'm on a mission to create elegant and efficient software solutions that tackle complex challenges.

 ### 🌟 What I Do